oroinc/documentation/user_guide/outlook_sync.rst

 .. image:: ./img/outlook/oro_from_outlook_diag.png

-All the records processed in the Outlook since the latest synchronization date and available to the user are
+All the records processed in Outlook since the latest synchronization date and available to the user are
 loaded:

-- If OroCRM_id field of a record is empty, a new record is created in OroCRM
+- If the OroCRM_id field of a record is empty, a new record is created in OroCRM

-- If OroCRM_id field is defined and
+- If the OroCRM_id field is defined and

   - if this is the first synchronization or resynchronization, the record is deleted

-  - otherwise, the OroCRM_id is checked against id values of the records in OroCRM:
+  - otherwise, the OroCRM_id is checked against ID values of the records in OroCRM:

-    - if a record with the matching id is found in OroCRM, it is updated with data from Outlook
+    - if a record with the matching ID is found in OroCRM, it is updated with data from Outlook

-	- if a record with a matching if is absent in OroCRM, it is deleted from the Outlook
+    - if a record with a matching ID is absent in OroCRM, it is deleted from Outlook

 .. csv-table::
   :header: "**If**","**Then**"
   :widths: 20, 30

   "Such record (record with such id) already exists in OroCRM.","Values of the mapped fields of the Outlook record replace corresponding values for the OroCRM record."
   "A record doesn’t yet exist in OroCRM.","A new record is created in OroCRM."